cedi/cedi.github.io/content/post/devcontainer-pt1/index.md

 ---
 title: 'What the heck are devcontainers?'
 subtitle: 'Lets talk about what devcontainers in VScode are, why they are cool, and why you should start using them today'
-summary: 'Safe yourself and others a ton of time tediously setting up development environments and finally start using devcontainers for VScode'
+summary: 'Safe yourself and others a ton of time tediously setting up development environments and finally start using devcontainers for VScode.
+Here is what you need to know!'
 authors:
 - cedi
 tags: